 Sisterhood contributes in many ways to the Temple and our greater community, as it

-- Hosts Tiny Temple for pre-schoolers and their families
+- Hosts Tiny Temple and Shabbat Y’ladim for young children and their families

 - Provides financial support for temple programming and “wish-list” items

 - Raises money by holding two annual rummage sales